 What should I wear during the week?

 Wear closed shoes, jeans or sweatpants, and work boots if possible.
 Wear layered clothing.
 Be prepared.
 We will provide work and latex gloves.
-You may bring your own protective eyewear, mask, or a construction hat if you have access to one.
-Do not wear open toe shoes or shorts.
+You may bring your protective eyewear, mask, or a construction hat if you can access one.
+Do not wear open-toe shoes or shorts.
 Show off your Highlander pride and wear your NJIT shirt or sweatshirt if you have one.

 What if it rains or snows?